top of page

 This one-way path to CAD is possible only if the scan-to-CAD software can seamlessly transfer all extracted features as editable parameters to CAD software.
 This enables product designers to avoid constantly returning to the acquisition platform in search of missing information.

-Creaform’s Scan-to-CAD software module, paired with their metrology-grade 3D scanners, meets these requirements to deliver an efficient, intuitive, and integrated solution that offers the fastest path to CAD.
+Creaform’s Scan-to-CAD software module, paired with their metrology-grade 3D scanners, meets these requirements.
+It delivers an efficient, intuitive, and integrated solution that offers the fastest path to CAD.

 Comments